vidibus/vidibus-gem_template/README.md

 Add `gem 'vidibus-gem_template'` to the Gemfile of your application.
 Then call `bundle install` on your console.

-To utilize this gem template, just clone it into your new gem's directory by calling:
+To utilize this gem template, clone it into your new gem's directory by calling:

 ```
 git clone git@github.com:vidibus/vidibus-gem_template.git vidibus-my_cool_gem
 ```

+TODO: Write a console tool to rename all files.

 ## Usage